 “What about him?”
 Liu Chen asked, pointing at the heap of ashes.
 “Dead?”

-“No,” Lo Pheng answered after the briefest pause.
+Lo Pheng shook his head.
+“No,” he said.
 “That’s not how they die… But now we know what kills them.
 They are vulnerable.
 Hand me his sword.”

 Liu Chen frowned.
 “It’s useless as a weapon.
 Too heavy.
 To say nothing of the size.”